dhrubo55/personal-blog/content/posts/day-63-alert-system-for-java-outofmemory-error.md

 relative = false

 +++
-What is java out of memory error

-when does it happens

-what are the common things causes it

-the alert system

 `java.lang.OutOfMemoryError` exception  is thrown when there is insufficient space to allocate an object in the Java heap.
 In this case, The garbage collector cannot make space available to accommodate a new object, and the heap cannot be expanded further.
 Also, this error may be thrown when there is insufficient native memory to support the loading of a Java class.
 In a rare instance, a `java.lang.OutOfMemoryError` may be thrown when an excessive amount of time is being spent doing garbage collection and little memory is being freed.

 When a `java.lang.OutOfMemoryError` exception is thrown, a stack trace is also printed.
 In that stack trace the cause are mentioned for easier fixing of the issue.